strapi-community/strapi-plugin-protected-populate/README.md

 Please open issues before making a pull request so that we can talk about what you want to change for the best results.

+## Migration
+V1.0.0 to v1.1.0
+choose what way you want to do the migration GUI or File change
+### GUI way
+Go to the gui select all Media types and deselect them Update to v1.1.1 select all deselected Media

+### File change
+Find all the media in fields and change them to populate
 ## License

 MIT